 Northern Manhattan Perinatal Partnership

-The Northern Manhattan Perinatal Partnership (NMPP) is a twenty-four year old organization and national Maternal Child Health leader.
+The Northern Manhattan useful site Perinatal Partnership (NMPP) is a twenty-four go right here year old organization and national Maternal Child Health leader.
 NMPP delivers critical health and social services to communities throughout the Borough of Manhattan located in New York City.
 Known as the “uptown area”, our service area ranges from 110th Street to the Northern tip of Manhattan NMPP began in 1990 as a project of the New York Urban League (NYUL) to mobilize resources to reduce infant mortality through support to pregnant and parenting mothers and fathers.
 In 1994, NMPP separated from NYUL and became a separate corporation with the help of a small group of concerned community residents.
 Six of these community residents remain on the NMPP Board of Directors today, a testament to their commitment and dedication.
 Presently, NMPP houses six grant-funded programs, including a Head Start/ UPK program for young children.
 With an annual budget of over 7 million dollars, NMPP has grown from a small project of the NYUL to a nationally recognized agency employing over 100 paid staff.

 Harlem Remains a Tale of Two Cities